Telephone - +44 (0)1334 462906

 Making Knowledge, Forging Empire?
 The French in India, c.
 1750-1793

-My next major research project will examine the relationship between the French Empire and the emergence of the natural sciences in the eighteenth century.
-Focusing on the French in India between c.
-1750 and 1793, I will examine the scholarly activity and knowledge networks of officials such as consuls and employees of the Compagnie des Indes,who worked within, but did not form, colonial structures.
-The project will assess the significance of communication and information management, and the impact of cultural and social norms on the reception of new knowledge.
+My next major research project examines the relationship between the French Empire and the emergence of the natural sciences in the eighteenth century.
+Focusing on the French in India and the Indian Ocean between c.
+1750 and 1793, I examine the scholarly activity and knowledge networks of officials such as consuls and employees of the Compagnie des Indes, who worked within, but did not form, colonial structures.
+The project assesses the significance of communication and information management, and the impact of cultural and social norms on the reception of new knowledge.
 By reconstructing and analysing the networks formed by lesser officials working within the French empire, this study will revise existing presumptions about the relationship between the collection of knowledge and the construction of empires.
+Initial research for this project was funded by a Research Incentive Grant from the Carnegie Trust, [Carnegie Reference #70320]

 I teach the honours modules: